wasif-balol/Django-Middlewares/README.md

 # Middleware In depth

-<h4>This is a python and django based practice application performing demonstrating the functionality of lifecycle
+<h4>This is a python and django based practice application demonstrating the functionality of lifecycle
 methods (process_view, process_exception, process_template_response) in a middleware.
 In this project an application created to analyze the users' os visiting the application and plotting those stats on the graph using Chart.js and overriding the admin change_list template</h4>